hitokiri-mata/katacoda-courses/kubernetes-pipelines/helm/intro.md

-This scenario teaches you how to use most of the features in Helm, the package manager for Kubernetes.
+This scenario teaches you how to use most of the features in Helm, a package manager for Kubernetes.
 Helm simplifies discovering and deploying services to a Kubernetes cluster.

 > Helm is the best way to find, share, and use software built for Kubernetes.